galczo5/open-midi-controller/MANUAL.md

 # Manual

-This document contains how to use and configure controller.
+This document contains how to use and configure the controller.

 ## Footswitch map